zhdk/zhdk_madekplayer/Documentation/users_manual.rst

 -------------------------------

 1. Click on the color picker symbol next to the background or border color field
-2. Then it should appear a pop-up window, where you can select the color you prefer
+2. Then a pop-up window appears, where you can select the color you prefer
-3. Once selected the color press on Save and Close
+3. Press "Save and Close" to store your selection